Fiona Rescued from Dairy Saleyard

 Fiona arrived at the sanctuary with urine scalds to 40 percent of her body, resulting in her skin being scalded and inflamed and causing her to lose her fur.

 About 4 weeks old, it is quite apparent that Fiona has been kept in a dirty crate filled with her own urine and excrement.
 This is a common process in most dairy's where the primary concern is removing babies from their mothers as soon as possible so that humans can have the milk.

 Fiona's legs have not developed properly owing to the cramped conditions.
 We hope that her new found freedom and ability to move around will help to restore her muscles so that this will not trouble her when she is older.

-While she is currently scared and poorly we believe we can make Fiona well and that she will have a beautiful, long and happy life.
+While she was scared and poorly we knew we could make Fiona well and that she will have a beautiful, long and happy life.
 Sadly, for millions of calves born into dairy farms every year fear, pain and deprivation is all they will ever know.